Serge de Gastyne: Biography

 Serge de Gastyne was born in Paris, France.
 Early in his teens, de Gastyne fought in the French Underground.
 He emigrated to the United States in 1947 where his dazzling piano-playing soon won him scholarship grants at the University of Portland and the Eastman School of Music.
 Between studies he sold encyclopedias, and earned enough to finance a cross-country trip by bus.

 In 1952 he enlisted in the Air Force.
 He was assigned to the Composing and Arranging staff of the Air Force Band in Washington DC.

 At Sampson Air Force Base near Rochester, New York (Major General Richard Lindsay commanding), he set out to compose a huge musical "panorama" celebrating the 50th anniversary of powered flight.

 His musical compositions include symphonies, operas, and many pieces for band, voice and organ.
 He won awards for his compositions from the American Society of Composers, Authors and Publishers (ASCAP).

 In 1968 he became a citizen of the United States.
-After studies at Eastman, he received a Masters and a Doctorate in music from the University of Maryland.
+After studies at Eastman, he received a master's degree and a Doctorate in music from the University of Maryland.

 He taught music at Northern Virginia Community College while serving in the Air Force.
 He rose to the rank of master sergeant.
 After retirement, he moved to Gulfport, Mississippi, where he lived for three years before his death on July 24, 1992.

 Serge was buried at Arlington National Cemetery.